 Figure 2 shows LAT maps from optical mapping measurements on the explanted human heart with endocardial ablation using green and red light excitation bands, and the LAT map before the ablation (baseline).
 The baseline LAT maps obtained with either green or red light excitation are statistically the same.
 The second row shows corresponding CV maps.
-Then, the Δ CV was calculated as a relative difference in CV before and after ablation, for each of the two excitation bands and separately for even and odd beats.
-The relative CV difference maps are not practical to characterize RFA-lesion due to highly non uniform CV maps.
-The last row shows, the ΔCV calculated as a relative difference between even and odd CV maps after the ablation for the two light excitation bands.
-The colorbar range in all figures was set from the 5th to 95th percentile, except for ΔCV maps, the upper boundary was set to zero.
+The Δ CV difference maps were not practical to characterize RFA-lesion due to highly non uniform CV maps (RFA - baseline).
+The last row shows the Δ CV calculated as a relative difference between even and odd CV maps after the ablation for the green light (left) and red light (right) excitation bands.
+The colorbar range in all figures was set from the 5th to 95th percentile, except for Δ CV maps where the upper boundary was set to zero.